Azure/azure-quickstart-templates/rds-update-certificate/README.md

 ## Pre-Requisites

-1. a PFX  certificate must be uploaded to an Azure Key Vault in tenants' subscription  and stored as a secret with content type 'application/x-pkcs12'
+1. A PFX  certificate must be uploaded to an Azure Key Vault in tenants' subscription  and stored as a secret with content type 'application/x-pkcs12'
 (see https://azure.microsoft.com/en-us/documentation/articles/key-vault-get-started and http://stackoverflow.com/questions/33728213/how-to-store-pfx-certificate-in-azure-key-vault)

 	Sample powershell (alternatively see Scripts\Upload-Certificate.ps1):